ymkim92/timer/README.md

 # Features
 - Print how many time is left
 - Play sound at the end of timer
-- Print system notification at the end of timer
+- Show up system notification at the end of timer

 # Requirements
 You need python3, mplayer and notify-send.